 Section 81 of the Act provides for similar protections from eviction - by extension of notice periods - for tenants of many types of residential property tenancies in England and Wales, including assured and assured shorthold tenancies.
 The notice period required for landlords to terminate many residential tenancies in Northern Ireland has been extended too under the 2020 Private Tenancies (Coronavirus Modifications) Act (Northern Ireland).

 In Scotland, a landlord may only terminate, or 'irritate', a lease after it has given the tenant a period of time within which to remedy the breach.
-The Coronavirus (Scotland) Act extends the period of time to 14 weeks for non-payment of rent, effectively creating a block on a landlord on terminating during that period.
+The Coronavirus (Scotland) Act, and the Coronavirus (Extension and Expiry) (Scotland) Act, increases the period of time to 14 weeks for non-payment of rent, effectively creating a block on a landlord on terminating during that period.
 Previously the landlord only had to give 14 days' notice before bringing the lease to an end.
-The 14 week period may be extended by the Scottish government under the Coronavirus (Scotland) Act.
+The period during which this increase applies is due to expire on 31 March 2022 but could be extended further by the Scottish government under the Coronavirus (Scotland) Act.
 There is no statutory relief from irritancy in Scotland so if the tenant does not clear the rental arrears within the 14 week period the landlord will be entitled to issue a notice to terminate the lease should they wish to do so.

 The Coronavirus Act protects landlords in England, Wales and Northern Ireland from inadvertently waiving the right to forfeit for non-payment of rent or other charges during the moratorium period.
 You can therefore continue to demand rent and deal with requests for consent etc. under the lease without waiving the right to forfeit for non-payment of arrears.